 SUMIF with Logical Operators in Criteria

-As you can see, the second argument is a text criterion that includes the logical operator (>).
+As you can see, criteria is a text that includes the logical operator (>).
 SUMIF sums all the values of cells that are greater than 10/22/2019 in column A and returns 900.

 You also can perform a partial matching in the SUMIF function.
-To perform a partial matching, you need to use the wildcard characters (*) and (?) in text criteria.
+To perform a partial matching, you need to use the wildcard characters (*) or (?), or both in criteria.

 Partial Matching Using Asterisk (*)